Azalea ● Valencia, Spain

 Task ● Closing Gaps, Barracas (traditional Valencian houses), Valencia

-The Azalea UPV Team from the Polytechnic University of Valencia was born in 2017 to participate in Solar Decathlon Europe 2019.
-During the competition period, the team was awarded the first position in Architecture, one of the most important categories.
+The Azalea UPV Team from the Polytechnic University of Valencia was born in 2017 to participate in Solar Decathlon Europe 2019 in Hungary.
+During the competition period, the team was awarded the first position in Architecture.
 Moreover, the team won the second award in Energy Efficiency and the third in Engineering and Construction.
 At the SDE 21/22, the team will participate with its new project called Escalà.
 The multidisciplinary team is made up of more than 30 students from different degrees and masters.

 The Escalà project seeks to achieve an economically, socially and environmentally sustainable solution to the different problems of the Valencian neighbourhood of El Cabanyal.
 Due to previous urban planning approaches, the neighbourhood suffered a degradation period and has many vacant lots.
 For this reason, the team decided to develop a standardised and scalable sustainable housing solution that could be adapted to all the plots in the neighbourhood.